-There is, however, conflicting anatomical evidence of direct geniculocortical inhibition (Einstein et al., 1987; Garey and Powell, 1971), and none of the physiological evidence supports its existence (Reid and Alonso, 1995; Ferster and Lindstrom, 1983; Tanaka, 1983; Toyama et al., 1977b,a; Toyama and Takeda, 1974; Toyama et al., 1974; Watanabe et al., 1966).
-Since, most inhibitory inputs from the LGN to simple cells are disynaptic (Ferster and Lindstrom, 1983), the linearity of inhibition would seem to require an inhibitory cortical interneuron that performs a linear integration of LGN inputs and encodes them linearly into firing rate.
+Second, while there is evidence for direct geniculocortical excitation (Reid and Alonso, 1995; Ferster and Lindstrom, 1983), the anatomical evidence for direct geniculocortical is contradictory (Einstein et al., 1987; Garey and Powell, 1971), and the physiological evidence is overwhelmingly against it (Reid and Alonso, 1995; Ferster and Lindstrom, 1983; Tanaka, 1983; Toyama et al., 1977a; Toyama et al., 1977b; Watanabe et al., 1966).
+Most inhibitory inputs from the LGN to simple cells are disynaptic (Ferster and Lindstrom, 1983), so the linearity of inhibition would likely require an inhibitory cortical interneuron that performs a linear integration of LGN inputs and encodes them linearly into firing rate.